brunomaria71/new-todo-vue2/README.md

-# new-vue-todo
+# Vue To-Do app in Version 2.
+Version 2 is what many companies continue to use today.

+Vite was used, it is a great tool for developers that drastically speeds up the bundling process.

 This template should help get you started developing with Vue 2 in Vite.

 ## Recommended IDE Setup